 I adapted this sauce from a Chili Pepper Madness bang bang sauce recipe, substituting light mayo, spicy honey, and rice vinegar (for lemon juice).

 If you’re not a fan of mayo, well, I’m unsure you’ll like bang bang sauce.
-But I suppose you could try substituting some (or maybe all) of the mayo for something like fat free Greek yogurt.
-I’ve not tested it, so try at your own risk.
+But I suppose you could try substituting some (or maybe all) of the mayo for fat free Greek yogurt like in the modified version of my healthy dynamite chicken.
+You might also like my chili crunch cottage cheese chicken salad, which would be a no-cook filling for the baked wonton cups.

 browned and cooked ground chicken with bang bang sauce